DanielMor-Wako/Pang-Game/README.md

     Added graphic art that would fit the gamestyle, however I did not yet add Shaders due to priorities

 Decided to disgard the following tasks:
-9. Leaderboards with player names supplied at the end of the game --> too early to add leaderboard for a prototype
+1. Leaderboards with player names supplied at the end of the game --> too early to add leaderboard for a prototype
-12. Custom soundtracks and SFX -->
+2. Custom soundtracks and SFX -->
-    Although I added a sound manager to the game, i could not find music that would fit.. and did not have time to produce one due to time limit
+    Although I added a sound manager to the game, i could not find music that would fit over the time limit.